shizmob/arcade-docs/andamiro/board/mkv.md

 different stages of the boot process and errors.

 Errors are usually "stuck values".
-A healthy boot sequence has these numbers changing to show it progresses through the different stages
+A healthy boot sequence has these numbers changing to show it progresses through the different stages.

 ### Healthy boot sequence